atrenwick/atrenwick/README.md

 - Linguistic data, you say?
 Tweets, PhD theses, articles in scientific journals, newspapers, webpages…
 - Basically anywhere people use English or French to put their ideas into words
 - Particularly interested in words ending in -ING in French (with English or French verbs)
-- 🌱 I’m currently learning Python and Solidity…
+- 🌱 I’m currently learning Python, and Perl, and Solidity…
 - 📫 How to reach me : atrenfrance@gmail.com

 <!---